 The Blue Ridge Parkway Visitor Center in Asheville features an award-winning film and exhibits which highlight the natural and cultural heritage, economic traditions, and recreational opportunities found in Western North Carolina and along the Blue Ridge Parkway.
 The visitor center houses a 70-seat theater, information and orientation services, and a retail shop offering books, apparel, CDs, DVDs, collectibles, souvenirs, and children's items.
 Experience the "I-Wall," a 22-foot interactive map of the entire Blue Ridge Parkway.

-Come tour the Waldensian Heritage Winery and Lake James Cellars.
+Come see the fiven wineries on the Catawba Valley Wine Trail. the Waldensian Heritage Winery and Lake James Cellars.
 Explore two of the largest state parks in North Carolina!
 Enjoy horseback riding, hiking, biking, fishing and boating.
 Stop and see all of Burke County's museums, and come join us for all our summer and fall festivals.
 Burke County includes Glen Alpine, Morganton, and Valdese.

 Click here to view a news story on the legendary Brown Mountain Lights.